History

-The White Shepherd is a shepherd dog whose origins can be traced to the United States, Canada and England.
-Its heredity comes from Germany because this dog comes from the white lines of the German Shepherd.
+The White Shepherd is a sheepdog whose origins can be traced back to the United States, Canada and England.
+Its heredity, however, comes from Germany, as this dog is descended from the white lines of the German Shepherd.
 The White Shepherd is therefore a direct descendant sharing a common ancestry with the German Shepherd.
-Switzerland, although not the original country of this breed, is the first country to have officially recognized it as a distinct breed.
-This is the reason why the Berger Blanc today bears the name “Berger Blanc Suisse”.
+Switzerland, although not the breed's country of origin, was the first country to officially recognise it as a distinct breed.
+This is why the White Shepherd today bears the name ‘White Swiss Shepherd’.

 The development of the White Shepherd therefore began in Germany at the same time as the establishment of the German Shepherd breed.
-At the end of the 1800s, Max VON STEPHANITZ took on the challenge of creating the ideal dog.
-This dog would be gifted, intelligent, healthy in body and mind, with a noble and elegant appearance.
-He set out to marry farm dogs, often with different coat colors or body shapes, mainly “Old German Type” shepherd dogs, and this is how the most versatile working dog was born: the German shepherd.
+At the end of the 1800s, Max von Stephanitz set himself the challenge of creating the ideal dog.
+This dog would be gifted, intelligent, of sound mind and body, with a noble and elegant appearance.
+He set out to combine farm dogs, often with different colours of coat or morphology, mainly Old German Shepherd dogs, and this is how the most versatile of working dogs was born: the German Shepherd.

-The worldwide reputation of the German Shepherd grew rapidly and the dogs were imported to many countries.
-This is how, for the first time, in the United States, the first German Shepherd dog was registered in 1908 at the American Kennel Club (AKC) of which Ann Tracy was one of the founders.
+The German Shepherd's worldwide reputation grew rapidly and the dogs were imported into many countries.
+The first German Shepherd dog was registered in the United States in 1908 at the American Kennel Club (AKC), where Ann Tracy was one of the founders.

-It is in Europe, where the white-haired German Shepherd is almost extinct, that Lobo With Burch, registered with the AKC, was imported to Switzerland, the native country of its owner Agatha Burch.
-Along with other dogs called "American-Canadian White Shepherd", he was used as the foundation dog to establish the new breed in Europe.
-The identity of this new breed and the establishment of these dogs as their own breed was made easier because they were not allowed to be registered as German Shepherd dogs.
-It was therefore in 1991 that the Berger Blanc Suisse was registered as a new breed in the appendix to the Swiss StudBook (LOS) and in 2002 that it was provisionally recognized by the International Cynological Federation (FCI).
-The breed was also recognized a year later by the SCC.
+It was in Europe, where the white-coated German Shepherd was almost extinct, that AKC-registered Lobo With Burch was imported into Switzerland, the home country of his owner Agatha Burch.
+Along with other dogs known as American-Canadian White Shepherds, he was used as the foundation dog to establish the new breed in Europe.
+Identifying this new breed and establishing that these dogs belonged to their own breed was made easier because they were not allowed to be registered as German Shepherd dogs.
+So it was in 1991 that the White Swiss Shepherd was registered as a new breed in the appendix to the Swiss StudBook (LOS) and in 2002 that it was provisionally recognised by the Fédération Cynologique Internationale (FCI).
+The breed was also recognised a year later by the SCC.

 Breed standard